Dmsharma99/Java/InheritenceOveridingMethod.md

 	Bike@27c170f0.

-	//This is noting but the assress value of the object
+	//This is noting but the address value of the object

 This is not the ideal setp to do